The Secret Agent's Guide to Dominating Business Intelligence

 Competitive Intelligence: The Art of Staying One Step Ahead

 Remember when Kodak almost lost their 50-year Olympic sponsorship to Fuji?
-Thanks to their competitive intelligence team, they saw it coming and maintained their position.
-The question is: What blindsides are lurking in your industry?
+Thanks to their competitive intelligence team, they saw it coming and kept their position.
+The question is: What surprises are lurking in your industry?

 Technological Intelligence: Crystal Ball Gazing in the Digital Age